Motorpsycho (film): Production

-Russ Meyer was having trouble with the censor board because of his films so decided to make a more action oriented movie.
+Russ Meyer, whose previous films had faced stiff resistance from censors, sought to create a more action-oriented film.
 The working title of the film was Rio Vengeance.

-Haji was a dancer at a nightclub when she heard about auditions for one film.
-Meyer cast her in one role but liked her so much he promoted her to one of the leads.
+Haji was a nightclub dancer when she auditioned for the film.
+Meyer cast her in a smaller role but soon promoted her to one of the lead roles.
 She later recalled:

 Russ worked with a five-man crew, and he took us all into the desert with snakes, lizards, and all kinds of danger.
 He thought if you were a guy, you could live in a tent out in the desert, but the ladies he treated better.
 We lived in a trailer.
 When you shoot in the desert, you come back with dirt in your eyelashes and hair.
 Our shower was a big barrel with a cork in it, set up on four sticks.
 You pulled the cork out, got wet, stuck the cork back in, soaped up, pulled the cork back out, rinsed off, and that was it!

-Two actors were injured while filming a scene involving motorbikes and wound up in hospital.
+Two actors were injured while filming a scene involving motorbikes and were hospitalized.

 Reception

-According to Meyer, the film went "through the roof [commercially].
-So I said, `Well, let's do one with three bad girls'."
-This led to Faster Pussycat!
+According to Meyer, the film went "through the roof" commercially, inspiring him to create a similar film with female bikers, Faster Pussycat!
 Kill!
 Kill!.

-The Los Angeles Times said it and Faster Pussycat "pack as much sex and violence as possible on the screen without bringing in the police.
+The Los Angeles Times wrote that Motorpsycho and Faster Pussycat "pack as much sex and violence as possible on the screen without bringing in the police.
 In fact, they're so ludicrously erotic and sadistic they can be taken as parodies of the entire genre of exploitation pictures."

-Legacy

-Norwegian band Motorpsycho picked their name after watching this movie in a Russ Meyer triple feature.
-There was already a band named after Mudhoney and a band named after Faster, Pussycat!
-Kill!
-Kill! – the other two films on the triple feature – so they used "Motorpsycho".

-There are references to Faster, Pussycat!
-Kill!
-Kill! in the song "Thunder Kiss '65" by White Zombie.
-The song also uses the phrase "motorpsycho", a popular pun on the word motorcycle that predates the movie (Peter Phillips' 1961/62 painting "Motorpsycho/Tiger" being one notable example).
+The websites Letterboxd, and The Grindhouse Database list this movie as belonging to the vetsploitation subgenre.